mebe/birdmonger/README.md

 ## License

-Copyright (c) 2018 Iikka Niinivaara
+Copyright (c) 2018 Iikka Niinivaara, RELEX Solutions

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You